goodekat/WhoseEgg/README.md

 for classifying invasive carp eggs using a random forest model.
 The app is available at <https://whoseegg.stat.iastate.edu/>.

-## Tasks

-### Completed

--   Fixed flagged variable
--   Added warning if the data is in the future
--   Fixed issues with uploading non- csv, xlsx, or xls files
--   Organized helper functions
--   Organized github repo for future developers
--   Add swimming fish to contributors tab

-### To do

--   Create video showing how to use the app
--   Add video to home page of app

 ## Repository Structure

 **Folders**